MKendall17/The-Shendall-Project/README.md

 * [ ] accept diagonally connected nodes as valid paths

 ## Known Bugs
+- The user needs to add *four* arguments when running the code: the maze file, the rank, the file, and the height of the console.
-- When setting explorer coordinates, the client cannot write coordinates that are outside of the boundary (e.g. `java UserOfMazeSolver mazes/4cell_treasureWest.txt -1 -1`  will fail)
+- When setting the explorer's rank and file, the client cannot write coordinates that are outside of the boundary (e.g. `java UserOfMazeSolver mazes/4cell_treasureWest.txt -1 -1`  will fail)

 ## v1
-- Improved code for MazeSolver.java by using enum
+- Improved code for MazeSolver.java by using a for each loop
 - Incorporated Displayer.java